aormsby/android-locale-resource-generator/README.md

 ## Community and Docs

-- [Wiki](../../wiki) for more details on language tag support and configuration
+- [Wiki](../../wiki) for more details on language tag support and plugin configuration
-- [Discussions](../../discussions) for project roadmap, enhancement ideas, and sharing uses
+- [Discussions](../../discussions) for project roadmap, ideas, Q&A, and polls
 - [Issues](../../issues) for found bugs and reporting specific locale issues

 ## Setup